peon73/CurrencyConverter/docs/README.md

 **Questions** I would like to find answers for:

 **What is the best way of avoiding that a text field modification triggers updates in an eternal loop?**
-I have implemented it with if statements (e.g. using code such as "*if(mCurrencyModel.isConversionRateDollarsPerEuroChanged(value))*") but it feels as to much code and maybe there is some better way of preventing eternal code?
+I have implemented it with "if statements" (e.g. using code such as "*if(mCurrencyModel.isConversionRateDollarsPerEuroChanged(value))*") but it feels as too much code and maybe there is some better way of preventing eternal code?

 **Is it somehow (how?) possible to avoid exposing "MutableLiveData<String>" for a two way databinding ?**
 Exposing (in a public method return value) a  reference to MutableLiveData seem to be similarly ugly (regarding encapsulation) as exposing a modifiable list instead of exposing an unmodifiableCollection.